East-SouthEast-LLC/ese-map-viewer-dev/README.md

     ```
     Note how multiple layers and sources are added to the map within the same function.
 This is how you should structure the new layer creation.
 Make sure to keep track of your layer IDs because you will need these later to set up your dependency toggling.
 2. **Define Layer Dependencies**: Note that for attaching the new layer to the map, you will just need to add the master layer ID of your choice to the `town-config.json` file.
 There are two places in the codebase where you will need to define the dependencies.
 First, go to the `docs/decode-url.js` file and find the data structre `dependentLayers` and add your new layer ID there.
 Second, you will need to open `toggleable-menu.js` and find the section that handles the clicked layer visiblity toggling.
 You will need to create a new `else if` block to handle the new layer and its dependencies.
+3.  **Add Legend Info**: For entering the legend data for your new layers with dependencies, you can follow nearly the same process as you would for a single layer.
+Here is an example of the Floodplain layer's legend data.
+    ```json
+        {
+            "displayName": "FEMA Flood Zones",
+            "sources": [
+                { "id": "floodplain", "propertyKey": "FLD_ZONE" },
+                { "id": "LiMWA" }
+            ],
+            "items": [
+                { "id": "LiMWA", "label": "LiMWA", "color": "#E70B0B", "opacity": 1.0, "isLine": true },
+                { "code": "AE", "label": "Flood Zone AE", "color": "#eb8c34", "opacity": 0.4, "isLine": false }, { "code": "VE", "label": "Flood Zone VE", "color": "#eb3a34", "opacity": 0.4, "isLine": false }, { "code": "AO", "label": "Flood Zone AO", "color": "#F7FE20", "opacity": 0.4, "isLine": false }, { "code": "X", "label": "Flood Zone X", "color": "#2578F9", "opacity": 0.4, "isLine": false }, { "code": "A", "label": "Flood Zone A", "color": "#2e4bf0", "opacity": 0.4, "isLine": false }
+            ]
+        }
+    ```
+    Note the only difference is that we have a second source for the LiMWA layer and another item in the legend.
+The LiMWA is listed as an `id` in the legend items because it is a standalone line without specific features that get matched to different colors.

 ### How to Add a New Control